 That slogan was created to modernize the public perception of the Oldsmobile brand.
 Old fashioned, big, solid and out of date, that was the image the marketers tried in vain to update.
 A faster sleeker model, anything to appeal to the younger car buyer, but in the end, it was just another dead brand, gone from our marketplace forever.

 For many years, The Hartford, Prudential, MetLife and John Hancock Insurance companies dictated how the variables annuity industry should and would work.
-These giant suppliers for security based annuities (variable annuities) provided innovation and creativity with the products they provided to the American consumer.
-Don’t get me wrong, I am not nor ever have I been a fan of variable annuities, but they do sell and there are many owners of these products across America.
+These giant suppliers for security-based annuities (variable annuities) provided innovation and creativity with the products they offered to the American consumer.
+Don’t get me wrong, I am not nor ever have I been a fan of variable annuities, but they do sell, and there are many owners of these products across America.

-Now the newest evolution of the variable annuity is appearing in the form of a new marketing wrapper, called “investment focused” variable annuities or “investment only” variable annuities.
-In an article in InvestmentNews the new shift in variable annuities reported that variable annuity sales were down, some more than 50% which has caused the industry to create new wrappers, wrappers that can lessen their future liability while at the same time make more money for the securities industry.
+Now the newest evolution of the variable annuity appears in the form of an original marketing wrapper, called “investment focused” variable annuities or “investment only” variable annuities.
+In an article in InvestmentNews, the new shift in variable annuities reported that variable annuity sales were down, some more than 50% which has caused the industry to create new wrappers, wrappers that can lessen their future liability while at the same time make more money for the securities industry.
 In other words, they are trying to re-sell Oldsmobiles.

 So should sadness come over the securities industry?
 Should we feel sorry for them?
 Pity them?
 No, feel not sorry for them, the one thing they are very good at is reinventing themselves and making an old tired product look appealing again.

 Remember, you can put lipstick on a pig, but it is still a pig.